Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The heavy-duty version ups the anty with a little more heft in every part of the lock.
 While the smaller and cheaper yellow model gets abysmal reviews, the heavy-duty lock is a 5-star winner that is well worth the money.

 To make sure this lock will work for you, ensure that the upper steel hook will wrap all the way around your trailer tongue.
-Unlike other designs, this might not be nearly as “universal” as Reese wants you to believe.
+Unlike other designs, this might not be near as “universal” as Reese wants you to believe.

 Master Lock 377DAT Coupler Lock for 1-7/8 to 2-5/16-Inch Couplers